QuantEcon/lecture-source-py/source/rst/finite_markov.rst

-Adding state values and initial conditions
+Adding State Values and Initial Conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If we wish to, we can provide a specification of state values to ``MarkovChain``